Why re-open Antelope Butte?

 What is the current organizational structure of Antelope Butte Foundation?

-The Antelope Butte Foundation operates as a nine person volunteer board, which has been meeting since 2010.
-The board is comprised of a diverse group of professionals on both sides of the Big Horns.
-They have made enormous progress, including obtaining a 501(c)3 non-profit status, securing an international legal firm as a pro bono project, completing an appraisal and entering into a Purchase and Sale Agreement.
+The Antelope Butte Foundation operates as a seven person volunteer board, which has been meeting since 2011.
+The board is comprised of a diverse group of professionals on both sides of the Bighorns.
+They have made enormous progress, including obtaining a 501(c)3 non-profit status, securing an international legal firm as a pro bono project, completing an appraisal, purchasing the improvements, begin renovations, and complete a business plan; including an operations and programing plan.

 Once Antelope Butte is reopened, the foundation board will oversee the management team.